Compressive Spectral Image Reconstruction using Deep Prior and Low-Rank Tensor Representation: Simulation and Results

-To visualize the reconstructions and analyze the results in more detail, Figure \ref{fig:Nondatadependet} shows an RGB false color for the reconstruction of each method, for a single CASSI shot, which is the extreme case in terms of compression.
+To visualize the reconstructions and analyze the results in more detail, Figure \ref{fig:Nondatadependet} shows an RGB false color for the reconstruction of each method, for 30 dB of SNR.
 Note, that the proposed method, in the zoomed insets, is much cleaner than its counterparts.
 Additionally, to see the behavior, a single spatial point of each reconstruction for the two Datasets are also presented in Figure \ref{fig:Nondatadependet}.
 It can be seen that the spectral signatures obtained by the proposed method closely resemble the ground-truth.